darmado/postman2burp/Wiki/Features/README.md

 ### Interactive Variable Extraction

-When using the `--extract-keys` option, the tool can interactively guide users through creating a profile with all variables from a collection.
+When using the `--extract-keys` option, the tool can interactively guide users through creating a insertion point with all variables from a collection.

 ```python
 def generate_variables_template(collection_path: str, output_path: str = None) -> None: